 Is Dr. Lipton certified to perform this procedure?

-Yes.
+Yes this procedure can be performed by any physician in the office.
 Over the past few years, Dr. Lipton has done extensive research into the benefits of stem cell therapy and how he could use it to help his patients in their healing journey.

 Is this treatment covered by insurance?